 - 4 egg yolks, whisked together

 1. Combine heavy cream, milk, salt and thai tea in a medium pot.
-Heat, stirring occasionally, until almost simmering. remove from heat and let steep for 10-15 minutes (at the most).
+Heat, stirring occasionally, until almost simmering. remove from heat and let steep for 12-14 minutes (time this carefully, tea gets bitter when it steeps for too long).

-2. Using a fine mesh strainer or nut milk bag, strain the mixture to remove tea leaves (best to strain into another pot for the next step).
+2. Using a fine mesh strainer or nut milk bag, strain the mixture into a large bowl to remove tea leaves.
+Wipe the pot clean.

-3. To make the custard, return the strained mixture to a low, gentle simmer.
+3. To make the custard, add the strained mixture back into the clean pot, and bring to a gentle simmer.
 While whisking constantly, add the egg yolks.
 Then add the condensed milk and whisk until it thickens and feels homogenous, about 2-3 minutes.

 4. Remove the custard from heat and let it chill completely.
 Once chilled, freeze according to your ice cream maker's directions.